alex-friedl/crossplatform-push-notifications-example/README.md

 This is an example for a Crossplatform Push-Notification setup that works for both Android and iOS.

-The example comprises of a server application written in [node.js](https://nodejs.org) that uses the [node-pushnotifications](https://github.com/appfeel/node-pushnotifications) library and a [React Native](https://facebook.github.io/react-native/) app that uses the [react-native-fcm](https://github.com/evollu/react-native-fcm) library.
+The example comprises of a server application written in [node.js](https://nodejs.org) that uses the [node-pushnotifications](https://github.com/appfeel/node-pushnotifications) library and a [React Native](https://facebook.github.io/react-native/) app that demonstrates the usage of the [react-native-push-notification](https://github.com/zo0r/react-native-push-notification) library and the [react-native-fcm](https://github.com/evollu/react-native-fcm) library.

 There is an example [Firebase](https://firebase.google.com/) Android application setup that works out of the box.
 In order to use your own Firebase application, replace the `google-services.json` in the `app/android`directory with your own.